Modzeleczek/WebcamFilter/README.md

 You need to install v4l2loopback (https://github.com/umlaeute/v4l2loopback) kernel module which allows you to create a virtual video device if you want to use one as a target.

-Shaders for use with OpenGL window target are located in display_shaders directory.
+Shaders for use with OpenGL window target are located in shaders/display directory.
-Shaders for use with virtual video device target are located in camera_shaders directory.
+Shaders for use with virtual video device target are located in shaders/v4l2loopback directory.
-Shaders for use with ncurses terminal target are located in terminal_shaders directory.
+Shaders for use with ncurses terminal target are located in shaders/terminal directory.
 In every of these directories there is one vertex shader rectangle.vert and several fragment shaders with .frag extension which implement the effects listed above.

 ### Usage examples
 #### 1. Edge detection effect displayed in an OpenGL window
-We start WebcamFilter passing only our webcam's path /dev/video0 and shaders from display_shaders directory.
+We start WebcamFilter passing only our webcam's path /dev/video0 and shaders from shaders/display directory.
 ```
-./WebcamFilter -c -s webcam -w /dev/video0 -t display 640 480 640 480 display_shaders/rectangle.vert display_shaders/edges.frag
+./WebcamFilter -c -s webcam -w /dev/video0 -t display 640 480 640 480 shaders/display/rectangle.vert shaders/display/edges.frag
 ```
 ![imgur; window; edges](https://i.imgur.com/KuSvVRQ.png)